 Protein is the main component of muscle mass, and incredibly important in our bulking meal plan.
 Failure to consume enough daily protein can severely hamper your ability to grow.
 Plenty of studies have tried to pinpoint the optimum amount of protein intake for muscle building, with it likely falling between 1.6-2.5g/kg of body weight.
 Additional protein never hurt anyone so I always look to start clients at the higher end of the scale.
 Especially when they are trying to bulk up.

 Lack of appetite is one of the main issues clients report when struggling to increase their calorie intake.
+Here, we’re trying to do the opposite of what we do within a shredding meal plan.
 There’s nothing fun about force-feeding, even in the name of bulking for building muscle.
 It’s always in everyone’s best interests to try and avoid creating a negative relationship with food.
 Therefore, you must have tools for promoting appetite, as well as avoiding appetite killers.

 There are several natural ways to increase appetite.
 Weight training itself is a known appetite promotor, whilst highly palatable foods such as carbohydrates and fats can increase our willingness to eat and the amount that we chose to take in.
 Setting regular mealtimes will program your body to expect food intake, increasing the hunger sensation in preparation.
 Finally, starting your day with a big meal will go along the way to increase your overall intake.
 Unless you are training first thing in the morning, you will be missing valuable digestion time.
 If you are not used to eating in the morning, start small or start with a liquid.